25 Black Models Who Broke Barriers in the Fashion World

 Recent Updates

-4 thoughts on “25 Black Models Who Changed the Fashion Industry”
+4 thoughts on “25 Black Models Who Broke Barriers in the Fashion World”

 1. Correction: Beverly Johnson was the first on the cover of US Vogue.
 British Vogue was the first to use a black model, Donyale Luna, on it’s cover in 1966, which also means that Naomi Campbell wasn’t the first black woman on the cover of British Vogue.